 Regionally, the Bureau of Labor Statistics breaks down the state and metro unemployment rates one month behind the national breakdown.
 Those numbers will be released mid-month every month.

-Here are 3 other things to know about April’s jobs report:
+Here are 3 other things to know about October’s jobs report:

-Wage Growth Accelerating: Over the last decade, amid a recovering economy, it’s no secret that wages have lagged behind job growth.
-A common question has been the following: When will many companies’ newfound financial health, compared to their compromised financial health during the recession, trickle down to their employees in the form of pay?
+Wage Growth Accelerating: In October, average hourly earnings rose by 6 cents.
+It’s no secret that wages have lagged behind job growth amid a recovering economy, and a common question has been the following: When will many companies’ newfound financial health, compared to their compromised financial health during the recession, trickle down to their employees in the form of pay?
 It looks like the answer is now.
 Read The New York Times’ article “Why Wages Are Finally Rising, 10 Years After the Recession” for a detailed breakdown of U.S. wage growth.